Trending

-Cliff Daniels enters the 2024 season in his fourth year paired with Hendrick Motorsports driver Kyle Larson on the No. 5 HendrickCars.com Chevrolet Camaro ZL1.
-Overall, this is the Smithfield, Virginia native's fifth full-time season as a crew chief.
-Through three seasons with Larson, Daniels has led the No. 5 HendrickCars.com team to 16 wins and its 2021 championship.
+Cliff Daniels enters the 2025 season in his fifth year paired with driver Kyle Larson on the No. 5 Hendrick Motorsports Chevrolet.
+This is his seventh season as a crew chief and his sixth full-time season atop the pit box.
+Through four seasons with Larson, Daniels has led the No. 5 HendrickCars.com team to 22 wins and the 2021 NASCAR Cup Series championship.

-In 2022, Daniels directed Larson and the No. 5 team to three race wins.
+In 2022, Daniels directed Larson and the No. 5 team to three wins.
 Together, they scored victories at Auto Club Speedway, Watkins Glen International and Homestead-Miami Speedway.
 The south Florida race win secured the No. 5 team a spot in the owner’s Championship 4.

 With wins at Sonoma Raceway, Watkins Glen and the Charlotte Motor Speedway ROVAL, Daniels helped Larson become the first driver in series history to capture three road course victories during one season.
 The Daniels-led team took home the 2021 championship, tied the record for most wins during a 10-race playoff with five and rolled off another three-race win streak during the postseason.